bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### Responsive meta tag

-Bootstrap is developed for mobile first, a strategy in which code is optimized for mobile devices first and then scales up components as necessary using CSS media queries.
+Bootstrap is optimized for mobile devices first and then scales up components as necessary using CSS media queries.
 To ensure proper rendering and touch zooming for all devices, **add the responsive viewport meta** tag to your `<head>`.

 ```html